-We currently have six Trustees who have taken on various responsibilities: Angie Zelter (Secretary), Anne Mary Davies (Treasurer), Camilla Saunders, Colin Cummings, Gary Cowell, and Christine Baker.
+We currently have six Trustees who have taken on various responsibilities: Angie Zelter (Secretary), Cindylou Turner-Taylor, Camilla Saunders, Gary Cowell, Jamie Ritchie and Kate Maclean.

-The results of the flora and fauna surveys that have taken place over the last year can be found here.
+The results of the flora and fauna surveys that have taken place over the last year or two can be found here.

 Greenstreete Bird Survey November 2013